NBISweden/workshop-mlbiostatistics/precourse.md

 ##### R

-- Read and practice commands from Chapter 1 - [Data analysis for the life sciences][book-rai], Rafael A. Irizarry and Michael I. Love.
+- Read and practice commands from Chapter: **Getting started** - [Data analysis for the life sciences][book-rai], Rafael A. Irizarry and Michael I. Love.
-- Do lab 2.3 Lab: Introduction to R from [An Introduction to Statistical Learning][book-gj], Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani (.pdf freely available)
+- Do lab **2.3 Lab: Introduction to R** from [An Introduction to Statistical Learning][book-gj], Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani (.pdf freely available)

 #### R Markdown
 - [Introduction to R Markdown](https://rmarkdown.rstudio.com/articles_intro.html)